 Many times, debt negotiation services do more harm than good.
 These companies claim that they can significantly reduce the amount you owe in debts and serve as a liaison between you and your owed creditor.
 Unfortunately, not all debt negotiation companies are truthful or up-front about the real uses of your money.
 Since you send your payments to them instead of to your creditor, it is difficult to know what happens to your money after you send it off.
 When a debt negotiation service fails to follow through on its promises, you can rack up huge overdue fees and interest rates which will contribute to your debt.
 Debt negotiation lawyers only work for their clients.
 When you find success, we find success, and it’s as simple as that.

 Yes, declaring bankruptcy may be in your best interest if no other debt relief options work for you.
 Bankruptcy can immediately relieve you of all debts, but there are some consequences.
 Depending on how much and what type of debt you owe, bankruptcy may give you a second chance at financial security.
 If you are unsure of what the best option is for you, contact a qualified personal bankruptcy lawyer for a free consultation.

-No matter what your current financial situation is, GREENWAY BANKRUPTCY LAW, LLC has the experience to find a solution for you.
-For over two decades, GREENWAY BANKRUPTCY LAW, LLC has been aggressively negotiating with creditors to reach settlements for our clients, and we are prepared to help you figure out a way to escape debt.
+No matter what your current financial situation is, [firm-name] has the experience to find a solution for you.
+For over two decades, [firm-name] has been aggressively negotiating with creditors to reach settlements for our clients, and we are prepared to help you figure out a way to escape debt.
 You don’t have to fight creditors on your own, and with our legal assistance, your debt can disappear.
-Contact the Birmingham debt negotiation lawyers of GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000 to learn more about your options.
+Contact the Birmingham debt negotiation lawyers of [firm-name] today at [phone-number] to learn more about your options.